tsfu/airlog/README.md

       "seatNumber": "32B"
   }
 ```
  - The trip's unique identifier `id` is only internally used, and will be generated automatically upon adding if absent.
-Recommend NOT to include `id`s in your json data for your initial import.
+Recommend NOT to include `id`s in your json data for the initial import.
+ - Required: `departureIATA`, `arrivalIATA`, `takeOffTime`, `landingTime`.
  - The `departureIATA`, `arrivalIATA` are IATA airports codes, `airline` is airline ICAO (3-letter) code, and `aircraft` is IATA aircraft designator code.
 These will be IDs for corresponding fields and calculations.
  - Did not use more well known IATA airline code or ICAO aircraft code (the other way), because we need to make ID unique.
  - The `duration` and `distance` are not required, as they can be calculated upon importing.

 ## TODOs

- - Complete the table and its Form input:
+ - Trips Page:
    - Sort records by columns desc or asec
- - Enhance Trips(LogView) UI:
-   - national flag icon next to city names?
  - Stats Page:
    - Get stats from trips data.
-   - Collection: Aircrafts and airlines when they have ID implemented.
+   - Collection: Aircrafts and airlines totals and rankings when they have ID implemented.
+ - Refactor code to use ONE UI/Data population for trip.
  - Long term:
    -  Add support for trains?
 Check out [this data source](https://brouter.damsy.net/latest/#map=4/50.11/21.52/standard&profile=rail).
    -  Get aircraft model pictures.
-   -  Enhance UI on earth: show info card on the route when hover over
+   -  Enhance UI on earth: show pop-up info card on the route when hover over